 Pet rabbits usually chew on everything they can get their teeth on.
 That's why a rabbit who suddenly stops eating is a big concern.
 It indicates a medical problem that needs to be addressed immediately and is potentially fatal far more quickly than with other types of pets.
 While this may warrant a trip to the vet, there are some things you can do at home, too.

 Why Do Rabbits Lose Their Appetite?

-The most common reason for the loss of appetite in a rabbit is a gastrointestinal problem called ileus.
-Ileus occurs when the normal peristalsis, or movement of the stomach and intestines to push food through the gastrointestinal tract, decreases or stops.
+The most common reason for a loss of appetite in rabbits is a gastrointestinal problem called ileus.
+Ileus occurs when the normal peristalsis—the stomach and intestine movement that pushes food through the gastrointestinal tract—decreases or stops.
 Ileus is extremely dangerous in rabbits and can cause death if left untreated.
-But ileus is also usually due to another underlying problem.
-Some possible causes of ileus include:

 - Abscesses in or around the body